Families Of Martyred Ogoni Four Want Victims’ Remains For Burial

 While praising President Bola Ahmed Tinubu for granting posthumous national honours to the Ogoni Four and for ongoing peace efforts in Ogoniland, the forum criticized MOSOP for what it described as “deviance, lack of empathy, and continuous denial of the families’ cries.”

-The Paramount Ruler of Bodo City, HRH King Johnr Berebon, also stressed that true reconciliation could only begin with the safe return of the slain leaders’ remains.
+The Paramount Ruler of Bodo City, HRH King John Berebon, also stressed that true reconciliation could only begin with the safe return of the slain leaders’ remains.

 “Healing the wounds of the past necessitates the safe return of their remains for proper burial.
 This will pave the way for reintegration and true reconciliation in the spirit of peace, forgiveness, and love,” he said, emphasizing that Ogoni stakeholders must bury their bitterness and allow unity to prevail.